 I am about to reveal these methods will help you make quick cash and prevent you from becoming a part of the statistics.

 So, without further ado, let’s begin:

-I hope you find these tips helpful, and remember to SHARE This Post to help your friends make money as well!
+I hope you find these tips helpful, and remember to SHARE This Post to help your friends make money!

 How to Make Money as a Student in Kenya